Tiberias23/Chat_program/README.md

 ## Overview

 This project is a simple chat program that allows users to communicate with each other in real-time.
-It uses Python and various libraries to implement the functionality but most of it is with the socked library.
+It uses Python and various libraries to implement the functionality.

 ## Features